Aliases for PCSK7 Gene

 GeneCards Summary for PCSK7 Gene

 PCSK7 (Proprotein Convertase Subtilisin/Kexin Type 7) is a Protein Coding gene.
-GO annotations related to this gene include serine-type endopeptidase activity.
+Diseases associated with PCSK7 include plantar fasciitis and carpal tunnel syndrome, familial.
+GO annotations related to this gene include serine-type endopeptidase activity and peptidase activity.
 An important paralog of this gene is PCSK1.

 UniProtKB/Swiss-Prot for PCSK7 Gene

 Likely to represent a ubiquitous endoprotease activity within constitutive secretory pathways and capable of cleavage at the RXXX[KR]R consensus motif